allegro/bigflow/docs/cli.md

 * It uses [local authentication](#authentication-methods) so it relies on permissions of your Google account.
 * It executes a job or workflow only once (on production environment you probably wants your workflows to be run periodically by Composer).

-**Here are a few examples how it can be used**.
+**Here are a few examples**

-The simplest workflow you can create has only one job which prints 'Hello World' (complete source code is available in this repository as a part of the [Docs Examples](https://github.com/allegro/bigflow/tree/master/docs/docs_examples) project).
+The example workflow is super simple.
+It consists of two jobs.
+The first one says Hello, and the second one says Goodbye.

-`docs/hello_world/hello_world_workflow.py`:
+`docs/docs_examples/hello_world_workflow.py`:

 ```python
 from bigflow.workflow import Workflow

 class HelloWorldJob:
     def __init__(self):